silviamaggi/smd-com/_posts/2018-06-05-four-days-in-bordeaux.md

 categories:
   - Photography
 tags:
-  - photography
   - bordeaux
   - france
   - travel
 description: 'My husband and I spent four days in Bordeaux, France.
 Read about what we saw and did, and look at the photos I took in this beautiful city.'
 featured-image: feat-20180524_bordeaux_2793.jpg
 ---
-A few weeks ago, my husband and I travelled outside the UK for a different reason other than visiting family and friends: we spent four days in Bordeaux.
+<p class="lead">A few weeks ago, my husband and I travelled outside the UK for a different reason other than visiting family and friends: we spent four days in Bordeaux.</p>

 <!--more-->